fizzed/ninja-rocker/README.md

 This project makes Rocker templates a first-class citizen to Ninja.
 All Ninja-specific functionality is provided by way of the `N` variable that is available to all templates.
-Here is a quick sample that demoes a few of the most common features
+Here is a quick sample of what a `index.rocker.html` template may look like

 ```html
 @import controllers.Application